Understanding Mexico's economic landscape via data transformations

 Key Takeaways

-• With fresh data on bond yields and an eye on the peso, Banxico's next move is shaping up to be a nail-biter.
+• With new inflation data on the table, Banxico's next move is shaping up to be a nail-biter.

 • When markets and the public can anticipate how and why the central bank acts, uncertainty falls and policy becomes more effective.